rudeboybert/MATH116/syllabus.md

 #### 3) Three Midterms 45%

 * Midterm dates: Wed 10/5 (in-class), Wed 10/26 7:30pm, and Wed 11/16 7:30pm.
-* All midterms are cummulative and may require a scientific calculator, so please have access to one (no smartphones).
+* All midterms are cumulative and may require a scientific calculator, so please have access to one (no smartphones).
 * There is no extra-credit work to improve midterm scores after the fact.
 * There will be no make-up nor rescheduled midterms, except in the following